-Keep it cool
+Keep it cool as much as possible

-Applying ice also helps to bring inflammation down.
+Applying ice also helps to bring the inflammation down.
 You can use ice packs or just simply a bag of frozen peas.
-Just remember not to put the ice directly on the skin and apply rule of 5 minutes on, 5 minutes off.
+Just remember not to put the ice directly on the skin and apply the rule of 5 minutes on, 5 minutes off.

-Gentle massage around painful area can help too.
+Gentle massage around the painful area can help too.
 We not talking about professional massage here just yet but it’s worthwhile to ask your partner to very gently massage the stiff muscles.

 Not that long ago it was thought that in case of acute back pain we should stay in bed till we get better.
 However, the latest research shows that avoiding movement slows down the recovery and makes it more difficult.
-Couple days of laying down leads to muscle weakness and developing more problems such as decreased levels of fitness which will make getting back to health longer.
+Couple days of laying down lead to muscle weakness and developing more problems such as decreased levels of fitness which will make getting back to health longer.
 That is why it is so important, even during initial acute stages, don’t give up completely on moving.
 All it takes is 5–10-minute walk around the flat or garden.

-Drink lots of water
+Drink lots of water every day

-Intervertebral discs are jelly like substance, made of 70% water.
+Intervertebral discs are jelly-like substance, made of 70% water.
 As we get older and as a result of strains, discs are becoming degenerated and dehydrated.
-This results in weakness and decrease of its amortization function which consequently leads to increase risk of acute back pain episode occurrence.
+This results in weakness and decrease of its amortization function which consequently leads to an increase risk of acute back pain episode occurrence.
 Therefore, we must remember to drink lots of water.
 It will help to better hydrate the disc and consequently will speed up recovery.

-Seek for professional advice
+Seek professional advice

 Despite of the fact that all mentioned above ways will help you to decrease the pain, they should be used after seeing a professional.
-Don’t hesitate to visit our clinic where we see patients with back pain on regular basis.
-We conduct precise examination and treatment accordingly in order to find root cause and help patients get back to their everyday activities.
+Don’t hesitate to visit our clinic where we see patients with back pain on a regular basis.
+We conduct precise examination and treatment accordingly in order to find the root cause and help patients get back to their everyday activities.

 When to see a GP?

-Very intense pain in its self is a big problem and it is great if we are able to quiet it down with all above advices.
+Very intense pain in its self is a big problem and it is great if we are able to quiet it down with all the above advice.
 Unfortunately, there are some circumstances and concerning symptoms in which you have to contact your GP.
 Below are the red flags we have to look out for:

 - Numbness in the crotch area, difficulties with urination and/or emptying the bowl

 When acute back pain starts to ease off, we have to take good care of our spine to prevent reoccurrence.
 Sometimes if the pain is away for a while, we have tendencies to forget looking after our back.
-Very important is to keep right posture during sitting especially if you have desk job.
+Very important is to keep the right posture during sitting especially if you have a desk job.